legislation

 We do not define "opposition" as us versus them, left versus right, rural versus city, Republican versus Democrat, or liberal versus conservative.

 We believe the greatest opposition is ignorance.
 There are those who do not understand the problem of inhumane dog and cat breeding, and, out of ignorance or fear, spread false information.
 The solution is education.
-We must all continue to educate legislators and others about the problem, what needs to be done, and why.
+We must all continue to educate legislators, citizens, authorities and others about the problem, what needs to be done, and why.

 For further discussion about opposing views, go to Contrasting Beliefs.